Chudbrochil/Personal-Repo/UNM/CS351/SmartRailLab/README.txt

 Making the configuration file able to handle "right-aligned" tracks better
     - I spent some time making this somewhat possible, but the refactor is too large.
-        The program is capable of having a station on the right and not one on the left.
+        The program is capable of having a station on the right and not one on the left, but it requires having leading components leading upto the station only on the right.